-Mayor Fenty announced recently that Stanton-EastBanc has been chosen to redevelop the former Hine Junior High School in Washington DC in the Capitol Hill neighborhood, the school was closed in 2007.
-In 2006 discussion started to close Hine due to declining student body population, and merge its students with another local DC school, Eliot Junior High School which is located a mile away at 1830 Constitution Avenue, NE.
+Mayor Fenty announced recently a new Capitol Hill development.
+Stanton-EastBanc has been chosen to redevelop the former Hine Junior High School in Washington DC in the Capitol Hill neighborhood.
+The school was closed in 2007.
+In 2006 discussion started to close Hine due to declining student body population, and merge its students with another local DC school at Eliot Junior High School located a mile away at 1830 Constitution Avenue, NE.
 Hine’s enrollment had declined to 379 from 546 in 2005 and Eliot’s to 274 from 307.
 In 2006 education activists criticized the proposal to close Hine Junior High School on Capitol Hill, saying they feared it could exacerbate an already sizable exodus of middle grade students from the school system into charter schools.

-Hine, which is adjacent to Eastern Market and close to the Eastern Market Metro station, is a 131,300 square-foot building located at 335 8th Street SE and is one of several closed schools in the city scheduled for renovation.
+Hine, which is adjacent to Eastern Market and close to the Eastern Market Metro station, is a 131,300 square-foot building located.
+The address is 335 8th Street SE and is one of several closed schools in the city scheduled for renovation.

 Eastern Market has operated continuously since 1873.
 The Eastern Market is located at 225 7th Street, SE, Washington, DC.
 It is 7 blocks west of the Capitol, 1 block north of the Eastern Market Metro Station and Pennsylvania Avenue in the Capitol Hill neighborhood.
 The attractions at Eastern Market include: